kodfodrasz/advent-of-code-2023/README.md

 ### Run a precompiled version

-TODO: create a CI build.
+No CI releases are planned now.

 #### Compile a single file binary